What is an RC High-Pass Filter? - RC High-pass equations:

 - Signal shaping in communication circuits.

-Frequently Asked Questions - Name Conversion FAQs:
+Frequently Asked Questions - High Pass filter Conversion FAQs:

 It's a circuit that allows high-frequency signals to pass while attenuating low frequencies.